 |position_valid||uint8_t||Boolean indicating whether these position field values are populated with valid position target information (1: valid, 0: invalid).
 The default is '0', so that if the fields are not populated the default-zero values are not interpreted as a valid target position.|

-PX4 supports this form of positioning in MAV_FRAME_LOCAL_NED (only).
+- PX4 supports this form of positioning in MAV_FRAME_LOCAL_NED (only).
 The original (MAVLink 1) fields are ignored. - ArduPilot supports this form of positioning in MAV_FRAME_BODY_FRD (only).